Backbone-Stories/website/_chapters/subversion.md

 <div class="dalle"><a title="DALL·E Info" href="https://labs.openai.com/s/HA9OrHHtU4lD86pmV37sXGVi"><img alt="The station as the rouge sunset flares" src="../../assets/dalle2-subversion-rouge-sunset.jpg"></a></div>

 We make it back to the station as the rouge sunset flares on the horizon over the group of small structures in our research outpost.
-After decontamination we look through the photos from our day in his work room: dried skat from a herbivore, black and gray fur scraped into the rough bark of a tree, and the paw prints we studied.
+After decontamination we look through the photos from our day in his work room: dried scat from a herbivore, black and gray fur scraped into the rough bark of a tree, and the paw prints we studied.
 Incomplete stories, but now I have experienced the pieces that my father draws from.
 We add the best to the walls of his study, covered with overlapping photos and pages many found by him or shared by a colleague digging through rubble in one of the zones.
-After several drinks and loud debates my father usually bursting into laughter.
 He was constantly floating between deeply serious and spontaneously funny.
+After several drinks and loud debates my father would usually burst into laughter.

 ---